• About

 • Dried chickpeas: You cannot use canned chickpeas for this recipe, unfortunately, because the chickpeas should not be cooked.
 The baking (or frying) is when the chickpeas/fava beans cook.
 You can use small, medium, or large chickpeas.
 Make sure to soak the chickpeas and fava beans ahead of time.

 • Dried split fava beans: There are several types of fava beans.
 I use peeled dried fava beans for this recipe (also called split fava beans).
 You can tell that the peel is removed if the fava beans are closer to the chickpeas color.
 If the fava beans are dark in color, then the peel is still on.
-Depending on if the fava bean is large are small, the peel can be very thick.
+Depending on whether the fava bean is large are small, the peel can be very thick.

 • Fresh parsley: Italian parsley is the best option for this recipe, but curly parsley works as well.
 Dried parsley will not be an equal substitute.